williamsdb/discogs-wrapped/readme.md

 <br />
 <div align="center">

-<h3 align="center">What should I play next?</h3>
+<h3 align="center">Discogs Wrapped</h3>

   <p align="center">
-    Display a random item from your Discogs collection to play.
+    Display some stats about new additons to your Discogs collection over the past year.
     <br />
   </p>
 </div>